porterhau5/porterhau5.github.io/_projects/sleat.md

 If sleat-collect.ps1 was used to generate the CSV file, then this step can be skipped.

 If the Security.evtx log was copied off the Windows host (usually found at C:\Windows\System32\winevt\Logs\Security.evtx), then the first step in parsing it locally is to convert it from the proprietary binary XML format into an ASCII XML format.
-This can be done with [python-evtx](https://github.com/williballenthin/python-evtx):
+This can be done with <a href="https://github.com/williballenthin/python-evtx" target="_blank">python-evtx</a>:
 {% highlight shell %}
 root@kali:~# git clone https://github.com/williballenthin/python-evtx.git
 Cloning into 'python-evtx'...